peteroupc/CBOR-Java/api/com.upokecenter.util.DataUtilities.md

 * The Unicode code point at the current position.
 Returns -1 if <code>
  index</code> is less than 0, or is the string's length or greater.
 Returns a value as specified under <code>surrogateBehavior</code> if the previous character is an unpaired surrogate code point.
+If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 **Throws:**